Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-11-16-magnet-cft-6 copy.md

    404: 0000000000410f60   175 FUNC    GLOBAL DEFAULT   15 _ZN8unpacker20re[...]
 ```

 If you look closely, you can see that there are several that have a shared word - `deflate_fast` `deflate_stored` and `deflate`.

 Entering `deflate` as the answer shows it is the correct solution.
+{:.success}

-These symbols came specifically from the `unpack200` binary in that folder.
+Note: These symbols came specifically from the `unpack200` binary in that folder.
 I'm not sure if there was a way to find that specific binary, but nevertheless the challenge is solved.